How to add macOS line-of-business (LOB) apps to Microsoft Intune

 Before your start

 You must download an external tool to pre-process your .pkg files before you can upload your line-of-business file to Microsoft Intune.
 The pre-processing of your .pkg files must take place on a macOS device.
 Use the Intune App Wrapping Tool for Mac to enable Mac apps to be managed by Microsoft Intune.

+The .pkg file must be signed using “Developer ID Installer” certificate, obtained from an Apple Developer account.
 Only .pkg files may be used to upload macOS LOB apps to Microsoft Intune.
 Conversion of other formats, such as .dmg to .pkg is not supported.

 Download and run the Intune App Wrapping Tool for Mac.

 The Intune App Wrapping Tool for Mac must be run on a macOS machine.

 IntuneAppUtilcommand within the Intune App Wrapping Tool for Mac to wrap .pkg LOB app file from a .intunemac file.

 Sample commands to use for the Microsoft Intune App Wrapping Tool for macOS: